 Choosing between HIIT vs LISS cardio while bulking can be a tricky decision for many lifters.
 How to perform cardio while bulking is one of the most common questions asked by almost every lifter going through the bulking phase.

-But from my point of view, most lifters experience benefits from cardio while gaining phase.
-There are a lot of reasons for cardio while bulking and I have covered that in my separate article.
-Today we are going to find out the best cardio type to support your bulking phase.
+There are a lot of reasons for cardio while bulking and most lifters experience great results from cardio while gaining phase.
+Let’s find out the best cardio type to support your bulking phase.

 Basics of HIIT and LISS